SHINE: Serving the Health Insurance Needs of Everyone

-Signing up for Medicare
+Signing Up for Medicare

 If you decide to enroll in Medicare during your Initial Enrollment Period, you can sign up for Parts A and/or B by:

-- Visiting your local Social Security office
+- Visiting your local Social Security office.

-- Calling Social Security at 800-772-1213
+- Calling Social Security at 800-772-1213.

-- Mailing a signed and dated letter to Social Security that includes your name, Social Security number, and the date you would like to be enrolled in Medicare
+- Mailing a signed and dated letter to Social Security that includes your name, Social Security number, and the date you would like to be enrolled in Medicare.

-- Or, by applying online at www.ssa.gov
+- Or, by applying online.

 If you are eligible for Railroad Retirement benefits, enroll in Medicare by calling the Railroad Retirement Board (RRB) or contacting your local RRB field office.